 My goal was to find as many quality universal keypads as possible.
-Eventually, I ended up with 10 best universal garage door keypad models that work with all or at least with most of the garage door openers.
+Eventually, I ended up with the 10 best universal garage door keypad models that work with all or at least with most of the garage door openers.

-1. Chamberlain KLIK2U-P2 Universal Garage Door Opener Keypad
+1. Chamberlain KLIK2U-P2 Universal Wireless Keypad